 I don’t tell you this to make you feel uncomfortable.
 Or feel pity.
 Or feel whatever other things you might be feeling right now.

 I tell you this because I want you to know that no matter what happens in your life, no matter how shitty things get, how hard your business is feeling — you almost always have the choice to turn things around.

 My mom?
 She didn’t have that choice.
 Her illness was beyond choice.
 Her fate was her fate (if you want to believe in that kind of thing).

 But in your case?
 I’m guessing you DO have a choice.
 It may be a hard choice.
 It may require strength and courage and the willingness to step outside of what you even believe is possible for yourself, and trust that in fact yes, it is.

 It’s my mom’s birthday today.
 And since she’s not here to ask for a gift, I’ll do the asking.

-Use your life for all you’ve got.
+Use this life for all you’ve got.

 Use the chances you’ve got, while you’ve still got them.
 Because you really never know what will happen.
 I doubt my mom knew when she was 20 that her life would turn out to have a seriously sad ending.